ink1/af-user/README.md

 [Further details and background](https://www.slideshare.net/IgorKozin/running-hpc-workloads-on-aws-using-alces-flight)

 This quick start guide is for setting up an unprivileged AWS user for running Alces Flight (AF) clusters on Amazon cloud.
-Instead giving the privileges required to start a cluster to a user, we will give them to AWS Lambda and use trigers to activate Lambdas.
+Instead of giving the privileges required to start a cluster to a user, we will give them to AWS Lambdas and use trigers to activate them.

 * AWS trigger: watch for *.cf-create and *.cf-delete files in S3 bucket belonging to users
 * CLUSTERNAME.cf-create triggers AWS Lambda which